mehtaharsh16/daniel.feldroy.com/posts/why-i-work-at-octopus-energy-part-1.md

 ## The Diversity

-Speaking of people, Octopus Energy is a diversity minded company.
+Speaking of people, Octopus Energy is a diversity-minded company.
 In my team alone, we have people from four different continents with five different native languages.
-We can admittedly do better on the gender front, and are striving to do better on that front.
-For many reasons this is important to me, for I believe it's not only the right thing to do, it also increases a team's strength to have a broader set of viewpoints.
+We can admittedly do better on the gender front, and are striving to do better.
+For many reasons, this is important to me, for I believe it's not only the right thing to do, but it also increases a team's strength to have a broader set of viewpoints.

 Yet when I think about it, the focus on diversity isn't the reason I working for Octopus.
 Diversity-focused companies are becoming more common, and some even have better numbers than Octopus.

 ## The Business

-Octopus Energy is a fast growing company spreading its tentacles to new markets and nations.
-In the months and years to come we're going to disrupt the energy business.
+Octopus Energy is a fast-growing company spreading its tentacles to new markets and nations.
+In the months and years to come, we're going to disrupt the energy business.
 In the meantime, in the brief 8 months I've been with the firm the valuation has doubled up to 3 billion dollars.
 It's exciting to be part of something growing explosively.

 Yet when I think about it, the business isn't the reason I work for Octopus.
-I can think of other companies with similar explosive growth, some of whom I interviewed at when Octopus reached out to me.
+I can think of other companies with similar explosive growth, some of whom I interviewed when Octopus reached out to me.

 ## Why do I work for Octopus Energy?